 How To Use: Slice a tomato and rub it on the spots.
 Let it dry.
 Wash it off with lukewarm water.
 Follow this twice daily.

 Black tea extract is said to have a skin-whitening effect.
 A study found that when applied to pigmented spots on guinea pigs, black tea inhibited the development of melanocytes and reduced hyperpigmentation (8).

 How To Use: Boil a tablespoon of tea leaves in water.
 Let the water cool down and strain it into a bowl.
-Apply it on the affected area with cotton balls.
-Use it two times daily.
+Apply it to the affected area with cotton balls.
+Use it twice daily.

 10. Orange Peel

-How To Use: You can dry and powder orange peels, mix it with a teaspoon of diluted lemon juice and honey, and apply it as a face mask.
-Use the face mask three times a week.
+How To Use: Dry and powder the orange peels.
+Mix the powder with a teaspoon of diluted lemon juice and honey and apply it as a face mask.
+Do this three times a week.

 How To Use: Slice a potato and rub it on the spots.
 Wash it off after it dries.
-You can do this once daily.
+Repeat the process daily.